 While it’s true that they may not take that much risk and not invest in new projects as heavily as the GAFA do, they do put effort into digital initiatives and adapt their business model.
 One could argue that if it’s about incremental improvements, incumbents will do it — if it’s disruptive or 10x better products, incumbents might go too slow.
 Here are some examples:

 - Kärcher — moving cloud-first: they are working together with AWS since 2012.
 Their cleaning machines have a telematics box that sends machine data to the cloud such as the location for more efficient planning and management of maintenance services.

-- Viessmann — a healthy risk appetite: The heating and refrigeration manufacturer has its own VC fund, a company builder based in Berlin and tries to create community around IoT with Maschinenraum.
-The whole company is experimenting a lot with new business models and ideas and is one of the most forward thinking German Mittelstand companies in my eyes.
+- Viessmann — a healthy risk appetite: The heating and refrigeration manufacturer has its own VC fund, a company builder based in Berlin and tries to create a community around IoT with Maschinenraum.
+The whole company is experimenting a lot with new business models and ideas and is one of the most forward-thinking German Mittelstand companies in my eyes.